What is the issue?

 How to keep an eye on the state of your battery at all times, at rest, in use, and when charging.Why address this?

 A low battery can mean serious problems when starting your engine or running your instruments.
 It can also mean a shorter battery life.
-If there is a problem you need to know.How to address this?
+If there is a problem you need to know.Sail with the Instincts of a Local Pro

 A very simple and effective solution is to buy a basic 12volt battery and alternator tester and permanently install it on the control panel, as shown above, between switch panel and shipping forecast areas, or at another conspicuous point.